Health Emergencies in Large Populations (H.E.L.P.) Course

 History of the H.E.L.P.
 Course

 The H.E.L.P. course was created in 1986 by the International Committee of the Red Cross to enhance professionalism in humanitarian assistance programs conducted in natural disasters and complex emergencies.
 The H.E.L.P. course has been conducted in various parts of Latin America, North America, Asia, Western and Eastern Europe.
-Since 1986, approximately 3,900 health professionals and humanitarian aid workers from the ICRC, Armed Forces, United Nations agencies, Ministries of Health, non-governmental organizations (NGOs) and academic institutions have attended the course.
+Since 1986, over 4,000 health professionals and humanitarian aid workers from the ICRC, Armed Forces, United Nations agencies, Ministries of Health, non-governmental organizations (NGOs) and academic institutions have attended the course.

 A Joint Effort